Managed Container Hosting

 - Optimal Utilization of Resources

-Containers require management as there will be used extensively due to their agility and mobility.
-K8S comes into play to manage the containers and scheduling their deployment onto virtual or physical machines.
-Essentially, K8S provides the means to move from a host-centric world to a container-centric one with it’s many advantage as described below.
+Due to their agility and mobility, containers are used extensively.
+Kubernetes (or “K8S”) provides the means to move from a host-centric world to a container-centric one, with it’s many advantages, as described below.

 - Rolling Updates